 The federal wire fraud statute, 18 U.S.C. § 1343, is a sharp tool for federal prosecutors since it allows them to seek substantial penalties under a broad range of circumstances.
 The U.S. Department of Justice (DOJ) has already filed wire fraud charges in several PPP-related cases, as the statute prohibits the use of the Internet in connection with, “any scheme or artifice to defraud, or . . . obtaining money or property by means of false or fraudulent pretenses, representations, or promises. . . .”

 Aggravated Identity Theft (18 U.S.C. § 1028A)

-Under 18 U.S.C. § 1028A, the federal crime of aggravated identity theft is defined as, “knowingly transfer[ring], possess[ing], or us[ing], without lawful authority, a means of identification of another person,” in connection with the commission of certain specified felony offenses.
-These offenses include, among others, bank fraud and wire fraud.
-The DOJ has already filed aggravated identity theft charges in multiple PPP loan fraud cases arising out of allegations that the individuals involved sought to fraudulently obtain loans on behalf of companies that they did not own.
+The federal crime of aggravated identity theft is defined under 18 U.S.C. § 1028A as, “knowingly transfer[ring], possess[ing], or us[ing], without lawful authority, a means of identification of another person,” in connection with the commission of certain specified felony offenses.
+Bank and wire fraud are included amongst these offenses.
+The DOJ has already filed aggravated identity theft charges in numerous PPP loan fraud cases due to allegations that the individuals involved sought to fraudulently obtain loans on behalf of companies that they did not own.

 Tax Evasion (26 U.S.C. § 7201)

 Many individuals and companies accused of PPP loan fraud will face allegations of tax evasion as well.
 Under 26 U.S.C. § 7201, “[a]ny person who willfully attempts in any manner to evade or defeat any tax imposed by [the Internal Revenue Code],” can face criminal prosecution.
 This includes evading payroll tax (i.e. by unlawfully claiming deductions for payroll expenses covered with PPP loan funds) and evading income tax by failing to report income derived from business activities funded by PPP loans.